Porto-North-Portugal.com

 Castelo Rodrigo

-Rising up from the surrounding plains is the picturesque Castelo Rodrigo.
-This important strategic setting was bitterly contested between Portugal and the Kingdom of León until it came under Portugal’s control by the signing of the Treaty of Alcanizes in 1297.
+Rising up from the surrounding plains, at an elevation of about 820 meters, is the picturesque Castelo Rodrigo.
+This important strategic setting was bitterly contested between Portugal and the Kingdom of León until it came under Portugal's control by the signing of the Treaty of Alcanizes in 1297.
+Today, it's classified as one of Portugal's "Historical Villages" (Aldeias Históricas de Portugal), a testament to its rich past and cultural significance.

 Castelo Rodrigo is a delightful place which you will want to include in your tour of Beira.
 The castle ruins are the main attraction, while surrounding it are pretty cobbled streets and traditional stone buildings.
-Castelo Rodrigo is tiny, and can be seen in less than 1-hour, but you will want to visit.
+Castelo Rodrigo is tiny, and can be seen in less than 1-hour, but you will want to visit to immerse yourself in its rich history and stunning views.

 Castelo Rodrigo